For any company, from a large ecommerce business to one just getting off the ground, customer satisfaction is a top…

 2) Service Levels – Compare service level agreements (SLAs) for all aspects of your fulfillment program including receiving inventory, processing orders and shipping.
 Does your prospective fulfillment provider offer same-day shipping?
 What are their cut-off times?
 How many days does it take them to receive and put away your inventory?
 Ask potential fulfillment partners to provide statistics on the percentage of same-day shipping orders, order accuracy and inventory shrinkage.

 3) Warehouse Locations – Warehouse locations are key to reducing transit times and shipping costs.
 Seventy percent of the U.S. population lives East of the Mississippi, so shipping from an East Coast or more centrally-located facility might make sense.
 However, if your product is manufactured in Asia and your goods are predominantly sent via ocean freight, then a West Coast solution might have merit.
-Shipping from two locations could also be a viable solution, although there are added.
+Shipping from two locations could also be a viable solution, although there made be added costs and complexities to weigh.
 Your potential partner should be able to help you analyze the best solution based on your unique requirements.

 4) Integration Technologies – A fulfillment provider that uses state-of-the-art technology will make your life a lot easier.
 Look at their current technology and inquire about their future technology initiatives that both drive their operation and help enable you to do things easier.
 You don’t want to be anchored to a partner that is unwilling to invest in this area.
 Instead, you’ll want access to a robust customer portal, a platform with strong EDI capabilities, as well as an API for real-time shipping and inventory data.
 Not having this option results in managing your business through a rear view mirror.